simonmarqvard/newHomepage/_posts/2018-09-25-Understading-Networks.md

 * It seems that a small number of providers account for the large number of connections.
   Tata Communications, Time Warner Cable Internet (Spectrum), Amazon, Level3 and Google* and Facebook* - (* especially when you search google and facebook domains)

+The code for this project can be found [here](https://github.com/simonmarqvard/traceroute)

   <br>
   <br>